Amit-2024/Email-spam-classifier/README.md

 # Email Spam Classifier
-The project is made using python using different kind of libraries and Machine Learning algorithm popularly known as Naive Bayes specially multinomial naive bayes algorithm which gives a effective precision and accuracy on text based projects.
+The project is made using python using different kind of libraries and Machine Learning algorithm popularly known as Naive Bayes specially multinomial naive bayes algorithm which gives an effective precision and accuracy on text based projects.
 ## Acknowledgements

  - [Data set ](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset?select=spam.csv)